Amazon Cloud Cam Hands-On Camera Review

 Cloud Cam Performance

 While Cloud Cam fell behind a bit with daytime video quality, it raced ahead at night.
-In fact, Cloud Cam gave one of the best night vision performances of any camera tested.
-I tested the night vision performance in multiple ways, including spotlighting the camera with a light.
+In fact, Cloud Cam gave one of the best night vision performances of any camera we tested.
+We tested the night vision performance in multiple ways, including spotlighting the camera with a light.
 Most cameras with night vision will fail when you spotlight them.
 And in a way, Cloud Cam did fail.
 When spotlighting the camera, it swapped from night vision to day vision.
 However, though it swapped back and forth, it did so with minimal disruption to the live stream.
 Also, night vision was surprisingly clear.
 To see sample footage, skip to minute 2:20 in the video above.

 Cloud Cam uses eight IR LEDs for night vision.